-Free Trade Agreements between the United States and other countries oftentimes require an additional proof of origin from the exporter.
-This is specifically done so that the Customs authority can indicate the qualification of goods for 'preferential' duty rates under any Free Trade Agreement, like the USMCA.
+Free Trade Agreements between the United States and other countries oftentimes require additional proof of origin from the exporter.
+This is specifically done so that the Customs authority can indicate the qualification of goods for 'preferential' duty rates under any Free Trade Agreement, as the USMCA.

 Fill out and notarize the appropriate affidavit;